ttm/ttm.github.io/_posts/2025-07-14-application-spirituality-ai.md

 consists in the articles they have written themselves, which are presented here through the publication links OpenAI and Claude platforms provided.
 For context and the more interested reader,
-I provide the prompts and their responses after I wrote him.
+I provide the prompts and the LLMs' responses.

 ## 2. Articles